jpohlmeyer/netzwerkprogrammierung-2020/README.md

 ## Tests

 The unit tests can be found in the tests package and are executed by the Gitlab CI.
+Gitlab CI generates a html report for the tests run and a coverage html report.

-They can be run locally with the following command:
+The tests can be run locally with the following command:

 ```shell script
 python -m pytest tests